|A tree, and Timon, during the 10 seconds of The Lion King where he's dressed in drag and doing the hula.|

 *I currently live sorta near Hawthorn Hill.
 The house was designed by both Wilbur and Orville Wright after their success with the airplane, though Wilbur died in 1912 before it was completed.
 I'm not sure who was responsible for this amazing shower in the Wright's home--I'm guessing Orville, since it was in his bathroom.
 Check it out.
 Pretty sweet for 1914, no?
 (Yeah, I don't have a photo of the finished dessert, I'm just tap dancing at this point.)

-This recipe is shared with the Wednesday Fresh Foods Link Up, What's Cookin' Wednesday, What's In The Box, From The Farm Blog Hop, Clever Chicks Blog Hop, and Tasty Tuesdays.
+This recipe is shared with the Wednesday Fresh Foods Link Up, What's Cookin' Wednesday, What's In The Box, From The Farm Blog Hop, Clever Chicks Blog Hop, Tasty Tuesdays and Food on Friday.